MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 While the output is far from perfect, it is significantly better than when we use the actual ratio.
 The average PSNR/SSIM for the output of this model is 29.20/0.48.

 During the training of the model the code only uses the exposure time, not the ISO.
 When you change the ISO instead of keeping the ratio correct, the results are not good.
-So, the results of this new data set show how important it is to keep in mind that the ratio between the exposure time for the long images and the short images should be between 100 and 300.
+So, the results of this new dataset show how important it is to keep in mind that the ratio between the exposure time for the long images and the short images should be between 100 and 300.
 Only then should the ISO be changed to get a sufficiently (un)lit image.
-It also shows how difficult it is to get a good data set.
+It also shows how difficult it is to get a good dataset.
 Of course it is also possible that the problem lies somewhere else, but the results from these experiments seem to point in this direction.

 ### Making of Dataset C2 <a name="making-of-dataset-c2"></a>
 For the making of the dataset C2, the Canon EOS 100D was used.
 This camera has a 18 MP CMOS sensor that can shoot 14 bit-depth images in CR2 format.
 This is a Canon version of the RAW format.
 The sensor has a quad bayer filter and a max ISO of 12800.